jklgit/Image-Comparison-in-Browser/README.md

 * "Access-Control-Expose-Headers" needs to have "Content-Length" in the http response header (for reading out filesize).
 * "Referer" needs to be allowed in the http request header (for reading out image and filesize).

+# Installation

+Create a new folder and copy index.html and the files folder in there.

 # Credits

 This program utilizes: